Amazon Photos Biometric Privacy Lawsuit

 Amazon collects biometric data through the facial‑ and image‑recognition software that is built into its Amazon Photos service.
 The facial‑recognition software automatically scans the face geometry of any person who appears in an image uploaded to a Photos account that has image recognition enabled.

-May 2021, and the action was then removed to federal court by Amazon.
+Plaintiffs initially filed this action in the Circuit Court of Cook County, Illinois, in May 2021, and the action was then removed to federal court by Amazon.
 In March 2022, Judge Leinenweber dismissed Plaintiffs’ claim of unjust enrichment, remanded two of their BIPA claims to state court for lack of federal jurisdiction, but allowed Plaintiffs’ §15(b) claim to proceed in federal court.
 Thus, Plaintiffs now have two parallel actions: a §15(b) claim in federal court and a §15(e) claim in state court.
-Both the federal and state actions are in the discovery phase.

 The lawsuit seeks to provide relief to Illinois residents whose biometric data was wrongfully collected, harming the substantive privacy interests that BIPA was established to protect.